Otoru/jaspion/docs/to-do-list.md

 - [X] Create Class to 'lazzy append' handlers.
 - [ ] Write new examples.
 - [ ] Create a WebSocket server to send events after handle.
+- [ ] Allow handlers to send commands to freeswitch.